doubleu0-0/Np-x-Verztec-Team3/README.md

 - Copy .env.example and rename it to .env.
 Fill in the required values.

 ### 4. Set Up Python Virtual Environment
+- Run the following commands in a PowerShell terminal
 ```powershell
 cd backend